 Print of the pink peonies I bought on Etsy from the shop: Brass and Blue

 On the far end of the work table is my sewing center.
 I keep my most needed sewing supplies at hand in the file drawers.
+My sewing machine is on top of the worktable.
+I made a fabric cover for it and when needed, I can easily remove the cover and start sewing.

 How to Store Camera Lenses